-This policy does not apply to any advertising, marketing, or merchandising of credit cards by either the College or an agent of the College to non-students, nor does it prohibit the advertising, marketing, or merchandising of credit cards to students through direct mail, newspapers, magazines, or within any banking institution located on AC campuses or of any affinity-based credit card program to which the College is a party.
+This policy does not apply to any advertising, marketing, or merchandising of credit cards by either AC or an agent of AC to non-students, nor does it prohibit the advertising, marketing, or merchandising of credit cards to students through direct mail, newspapers, magazines, or within any banking institution located on AC campuses or of any affinity-based credit card program to which AC is a party.

 Responsible for implementation